zipkinlab/Saunders_etal_2019_Ecol/README.md

 3) AMWO harvest pi Oct 2017: the saved model output from the full IPM model run, used to create figures and results visualizations

-4) [AMWO pop sizes](https://github.com/zipkinlab/Saunders_etal_2019_Ecol/blob/master/AMWO_popsizes_precision.csv): Annual population size estimates and associated 95% credible intervals from our IPM for both Central and Eastern management units during 1963 - 2015.
+4) [AMWO popsizes_precision](https://github.com/zipkinlab/Saunders_etal_2019_Ecol/blob/master/AMWO_popsizes_precision.csv): Annual population size estimates and associated 95% credible intervals from our IPM for both Central and Eastern management units during 1963 - 2015.
 Note that estimates are in the millions (the scale of estimates shown in Figure 2).